Sorry, These 7 Color Trends Simply Aren't Making It to 2026

-Welcome to your 2025 color download.
+Welcome to your 2026 color download.
 Sorry to Pantone, but while its hue of the year—Mocha Mousse—is a pretty shade, we're going in a decidedly different direction with our trend reporting.
 If you want to know about what will really be hot in the fashion world, then you've come to the right place.
-After analyzing the spring/summer 2025 collections, we spotted key themes that we can already say with certainty will come to define the upcoming season and the year at large.
+After analyzing the fall/winter 2025 and recent spring/summer 2026 collections, we spotted key themes that we can already say with certainty will come to define the upcoming season and the year at large.

 As with any fresh batch of trends that arrives, there will inevitably be a decline in several more that have served their time.
 Out with the old, and in with the new, right?
 While you should prepare to see a range of new-season shades like powder pink, martini olive green, and a neutral we're calling cashew milk, we should warn you that you may notice a decline in a few not-as-fresh colors too.

-There's no denying the impact Barbie pink had on pop culture and fashion, but it's safe to say that 2025 marks the decline of the once highly sought-after hot-pink aesthetic.
+There's no denying the impact Barbie pink had on pop culture and fashion, but it's safe to say that 2026 will see the decline of the highly sought-after hot-pink aesthetic.
 Instead, the pink we'll all be reaching for this year is, without a doubt, powder pink.
-This cool-toned alternative is a barely there wash of color that taps into the girlhood-coded aesthetic everyone is talking about on social media.
-Delicate fabrications like satin and organza are key themes for this shade, as seen on the Khaite and Carven runways, while sculptural silhouettes from Victoria Beckham and Alaïa further enhance the ethereal nature of this pretty pink.
+This cool-toned alternative is a barely-there wash of color that taps into the girlhood-coded aesthetic everyone is talking about on social media.
+Delicate fabrications like satin and organza are key themes for this shade, as seen on the Khaite and Carven runways, and sculptural silhouettes from Victoria Beckham and Alaïa further enhance the ethereal nature of this pretty pink.

 Whenever we report on trends that are on their way out, it can feel like things are moving too quickly to keep pace.
 Here's a piece of trend news that should ease your mind: Burgundy is here to stay.
 Expect the rich hues that have been dominating all season to stay at the top, but this season, there will be a renewed focus cast on the shades at the deeper end of the spectrum, namely shades of Bordeaux and merlot that border on plum.
 Because of this, bright scarlet red won't be at the peak of the trend anymore.
 It isn't fully out, but the emphasis is shifting toward a much moodier direction.

-One color we can say with 100% confidence won't be rearing its head in 2025 is neon green.
+One color we can say with 100% confidence won't be rearing its head in 2026 is neon green.
 The choke hold that neon green had on us all circa 2019 can't be denied, but by now, you shouldn't be surprised to read that the time for highlighter hues is over.
 We've entered the era of soft, subdued palettes.
-Now loading: Martini olive green, a muted emerald that's reminiscent of the Castelvetrano olive that comes submerged in a dirty martini.
-Gucci's fall/winter 2024 collection is where we first glimpsed the color, and it's only grown stronger in the spring/summer 2025 collections, where more designers joined Gucci in backing the new hue.
+Now loading: martini olive green, a muted emerald that's reminiscent of the Castelvetrano olive that comes submerged in a dirty martini.
+It's only grown stronger in recent collections, where more designers joined Gucci in backing the new hue.
 Since it pairs so well with black, white, beige, and gray, it's set to be one of the most wearable colors of the whole season.

 This story was published at an earlier date and has since been updated.